-Qualifying third party indemnity provisions
+Qualifying third party indemnities

-The parent company, M&G plc, has arranged appropriate insurance cover in respect of legal action against Directors and senior managers of companies within the Group.
+The parent company, M&G plc, has arranged appropriate insurance cover in respect of legal action against Directors and senior managers of companies within the group.
 In addition, the Articles of Association of the Company provide for the Directors, officers and employees of the Company to be indemnified in respect of liabilities incurred as a result of their office.
 The parent company also provides protections for Directors and senior managers of companies within the Group against personal financial exposure they may incur in their capacity as such.
-These include qualifying third-party indemnity provisions (as defined by the relevant Companies Act) for the benefits of Directors of the ultimate parent company, including, where applicable, in their capacity as a Director of the Company and other companies within the Group.
-These indemnities were in force during 2023 and remain in force as at the date of approval of the financial statements.
+These include qualifying third-party indemnity provisions (as defined by the relevant Companies Act) for the benefit of directors of the ultimate parent company, including, where applicable, in their capacity as a Director of the Company and other companies within the Group.
+These indemnities were in force during 2024 and remained in force as at the date of approval of the financial statements.